 Our list of the top six myths about kitchen remodeling not only debunks the top kitchen renovation misconceptions but it also identifies the sources of the misinformation.

 5. The first step in starting a kitchen renovation is getting estimates from contractors.
-Contractors, HGTV, and false assumptions made by consumers feed this misconception.
+Contractors, HGTV, and false assumptions made by consumers feed this myth.
 The best place to start working on most kitchen renovations is with the kitchen cabinet dealer and an experienced designer working there.
-The designer can give you ball park estimates on construction to help you budget.
+The designer can give you ballpark estimates on construction to help you budget.
 Once you complete the kitchen design, which is usually quite different from what a customer initially plans, several contractors can bid on the detailed and fleshed in project.
-Contractors bidding “apples to apples” will get you more accurate and lower estimates.
+Contractor’s bidding “apples to apples” will get you more accurate and lower estimates.
 Not to mention that the contractor will not be able to inflate material costs.

 As Paul says in the video “We are here if you need us”